lambdaclass/concrete/README.md

 - serde replacement :x:
 - rustler like binding generator to call rust code :x:
 - embeddable concrete (no allocator, first-class support for no standard library, etc) :x:
-- operating system threads :x:
+- operating system threads with move only semantics :x:
 - capabilities 🤔